lionbytes/tabrestore/README.md

 # TabRestore
-A simple Windows batch file that restores to your browser with a simple double-click a list of links that you previously saved and closed.
+A simple Windows batch file that restores to your browser a list of links that you previously saved in the batch file.